Life Between The Pages Payton Hayes Life Between The Pages Payton Hayes

 Audiobooks aren’t really books.
 Or are they?
 While many argue that listening to an audiobook doesn’t really compare to reading a book, there’s something to be said about immersion reading -or reading text while listening to an audiobook simultaneously.
 By using two of the five senses, readers gain a richer reading experience and find it easier to get into the story.

-So, if reading tackles one sense -sight, and listening tackles a second -sound, then shouldn’t this foster a better reading experience?
+So, if reading covers one sense—sight, and listening tackles a second—sound, then shouldn’t this foster a better reading experience?

 1. There’s a new trend in the reading community called immersion reading.
 As defined above, immersion reading is when a book (or e-book) is read in tandem with an audiobook.
 This has helped many readers better get into the story and has fostered, for many, a richer reading experience.

-3. The pacing.
+3. The pacing can be changed to fit your natural reading speed.
 Readers often read at their own pace and many argue that audiobooks don’t read as fast/slow as they’d like.
-If you’re using the Audible app, there is a slider that allows you to change the speed without butchering the narrator’s voice.
+If you’re using an audiobooks app, there is typically a slider that allows you to change the narration speed without butchering the narrator’s voice.

 Another way for readers to experience immersion reading is by playing music in the background of your reading space.
 No, I don’t mean Lady Gaga should be blasting while you’re reading your next high fantasy novel.
 Instead, you should put on music from the Slytherin Common Room at Hogwarts, or something fantasy-based.
 This helps drop the reader into the setting of the story and makes for a richer reading experience.
 A great place to find music like this is Ambient-mixer.com or on the Ambient Mixer app.
 This app allows the listener to create different sound loops and has a variety of looped tracks for any genre/setting.